Formal Models of Deliberation and Polarization

 Talks at this conferenceAdd a talk

-In recent years, the public sphere has become increasingly polarized.
-The political climate in the US and European countries like the UK grows ever more polarized and extremist, with parties from opposite sides of the spectrum being increasingly incapable of constructive debate and compromise.
-More scientifically-oriented cases of polarization include public opinions on climate change and vaccination.
+In recent years, the public sphere seems to have become increasingly polarized.
+The political climate in the US and European countries like the UK grows ever more polarized and extremist, with parties from opposite sides of the spectrum apparently being increasingly incapable of constructive debate and compromise.
+Other cases of polarization include public opinions on climate change and vaccination.
 Social media is thought to play an important role in accelerating the polarization of our society, by creating epistemic bubbles where people are only confronted with information that is in line with their beliefs.

 These examples shed some doubt on whether deliberation brings about epistemic benefits such as consensus or correctness.
 This leads to the idea that deliberation should be qualified or abandoned.
-There is a growing literature that addresses these issues using formal models of deliberation (Betz, 2013; Hegselmann & Krause, 2002; Olsson, 2013; Zollman, 2007).
-During the workshop, we would like to investigate and discuss models of argumentation and deliberation that can help identify the conditions under which deliberation does yield epistemic benefits, and those under which it fails to do so.
+There is a growing literature that addresses these issues using formal models of deliberation.
+The workshop will focus on models of argumentation and deliberation that can help identify the conditions under which deliberation does yield epistemic benefits, and those under which it fails to do so.

 · Gregor Betz (Karlsruhe Institute of Technology, Germany)